Anomaly? Coincidence? Comments are open.

 For a limited time, you can access our blog archive at phishnet.tumblr.com.

-The Blog returns with your Monday Mystery Jam.
-This week and every week, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.net.
-The rules are simple: you need to correctly identify the song and the date to win.
+It's Monday and even though the Blog has more important things to do today (Hollywood Bowl!!), it still found time to bring you a Mystery Jam.
+As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
+The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
-1...2...3...Go!
+Good luck...

 MP3 Downloads Courtesy of LivePhish.com

 I had occasion to interview a pop star last week, and in reference to his band's current tour, he said it was "a good show."
 One of the treats about following the work of Phish is that its touring history is a long, ever-evolving narrative—not a collection of singular "shows" that are each mounted night after night in different cities, aiming to achieve the same effect and hit the same marks, as if a touring Broadway production.
 And so, within the rhythm of a given Phish tour, different clumps of shows naturally cohere into groups: a West Coast run here, a second leg there, perhaps a Red Rocks stand.
 For attendees of the second-leg-opening pair of shows at the Gorge this weekend, the music of the two nights likey combines into a jamble of highlights.
 And so the weaknesses of Saturday's show are easier to overlook—it's more pleasant to take its high points, combine them with the best parts of Friday's tour opener, and celebrate the highlight reel of "the Gorge."